- Course: Chemical and Materials Engineering MEng

-BAE Systems Naval Ships design, build and deliver complex warships and combat systems not just for the UK, but for countries worldwide.
+I work for BAE Systems Naval Ships.
+They design, build and deliver complex warships and combat systems for the UK and other countries worldwide.

 What is your role within the company?

-As an Operations Engineer I oversee the overall production of the ships.
-The first three months were spent in Production Engineering.
-In this role, I would troubleshoot engineering problems that arose from the manufacturing shops and the ship, as well as look at potential process improvements considering product quality, safety and delivery.
-I am currently working on the Australian Export Bid, focusing on evaluating the ship design and basically making sure it can be built!
-Over the rest of the year I will be moving to R&T investigating new materials and technologies.
+As an Operations Engineer, I oversee the overall production of the ships.
+My first three months were spent in Production Engineering, where I would troubleshoot engineering problems that arose from the manufacturing shops and the ship.
+I also looked at potential process improvements considering product quality, safety and delivery.
+I am currently working on the Australian Export Bid, focusing on evaluating the ship design and making sure it can be built!
+Over the rest of the year, I will be moving to R&T, investigating new materials and technologies.

 Can you give me an insight into a typical day?

 I arrive at work at about 7:30, then check my emails and chase up any issues that may have arisen.
 Every morning, there will be a team meeting where project progress and general issues are discussed.
 From here, every day is different, depending on what projects I am currently working on.
 Operations Engineering is very much a people-based role, so I am always running around speaking to different people – whether on the ship, shop floor or in the offices.